sonus21/rqueue/docs/faq.md

 }
 ```

-## Does Rqueue support generic classes?
+## Does Rqueue support generic classes as message types?

-No, Rqueue does not support generic classes.
+Currently, Rqueue does not support generic classes for message serialization/deserialization.

-## Why are messages consumed late by a listener?
+## Why are some messages consumed late?

-Messages should typically be consumed promptly by listeners.
-Delays may occur if there are more
+Messages are usually consumed immediately.
+Delays can occur if:
-messages in the queue than available listeners, or due to high processing times.
-To minimize delays,
+- The volume of messages exceeds the available listener capacity.
+- Task execution time is high, occupying worker threads for longer periods.

-consider increasing the concurrency of your queue.
+To improve performance, consider increasing the concurrency level for your queues.

-For scheduled messages, you can monitor the queue details page and ensure the time left is always
+For scheduled messages, you can monitor the queue details on the dashboard and ensure
-greater than `-1000 milliseconds`.
+that the "time left" does not stay negative for extended periods.

-## How can we retrieve a job's position in the queue?
+## How can I find a job's position in the queue?

-Determining a job's exact position in the queue can be challenging due to parallel processing and
+Calculating an exact position is difficult due to parallel processing and the way Redis
-Redis data structures.
-You can estimate the queue size by checking pending and scheduled message
+manages data.
+However, you can estimate the current queue length by checking the sum of
-counts.
+pending and scheduled messages.

 ```java
 class TestJobPosition {